csc301-fall2014/CSC301H5F-home/README.md

 ## Important Announcement

-All missing personal reps have been created, you should be able to see your personal repo at https://github.com/csc301-fall2014.
+All missing __personal repositories have been created__, you should be able to see your personal repo at https://github.com/csc301-fall2014.
 If you haven't registered for a personal repo by now, you will not be able to complete the individual part of exercise 1.

 ## General Info ##